[ read more ]

 Mission: Maximise the potential of each and every pupil in the Arts

-GYPS Performing Arts Framework
+GYPS Arts Framework (Performing and Visual)

 The programme caters to the whole pupil population as it is designed for two groups of pupils:

-• pupils with Music background or who show good potential in at least 1 area of performing arts;
+• pupils with Music background or who show good potential in at least 1 area of performing Arts;

 • remaining pupil population without any Music background.

-A whole-school and broad-based approach is adopted for performing arts as a niche area.
+A whole-school and broad-based approach is adopted for performing Arts as a niche area.
 As shown in Diagram A, this is carried out through the school’s curricular and co-curricular programmes using the E3 Framework through the following stages of development: Exposure, Extension and Excellence.
-Based on the E3 Framework, the school plans and implements all components of ‘Live Your Passion’ (GYPS Arts Education Programme 2016) as shown in Diagram B.
+Based on the E3 Framework, the school plans and implements all components of ‘Live Your Passion’ (GYPS Arts Education Programme 2018) as shown in Diagram B.

 (click on diagram to enlarge)

 The school’s classroom Music curriculum for all levels is delivered in 3 modules namely: (1) Theory & Composing, (2) Singing and (3) Musical Instrument & Cultural Dance Experience.
-Music literacy in terms of conventional notation and reading takes centre stage as it is the cornerstone of a sound Music programme.
+Music literacy in terms of conventional notation and reading takes centrestage as it is the cornerstone of a sound Music programme.
 Pupils will then be shown how theoretical knowledge may be applied in the choreography of dances as well as in the areas of instrumental Music and interpretation.

 • Angklung and Kulintang Ensemble